paradicms/paradicms.github.io/docs/reference/app-configuration.md

 | stylesheet   | Absolute or relative URL of a [Bootstrap 5](https://getbootstrap.com/) CSS file | 0..1        | string or IRI     | http://example.com/bootstrap.min.css |
 | title        | Site title, used in the HTML `<title>` tag and other parts of the app           | 0..1        | string            | My collection                        |

-Note that all the imageProperties are optional.
+Note that all the properties are optional.
 Paradicms apps don't require configuration, but will run with sensible defaults.

 [//]: # (### `PropertyConfiguration`)

 [//]: # ()
-[//]: # (The `work-search` app can filter, facetize, and/or full-text search values of arbitrary `Work` imageProperties, which makes it possible to incorporate domain-specific imageProperties such as [Costume Core]&#40;http://www.ardenkirkland.com/costumecore/&#41; `condition` into the faceted search interface.
-A `PropertyConfiguration` tells the `work-search` app about these imageProperties.)
+[//]: # (The `work-search` app can filter, facetize, and/or full-text search values of arbitrary `Work` properties, which makes it possible to incorporate domain-specific properties such as [Costume Core]&#40;http://www.ardenkirkland.com/costumecore/&#41; `condition` into the faceted search interface.
+A `PropertyConfiguration` tells the `work-search` app about these properties.)

 [//]: # ()
 [//]: # (An `AppConfiguration` with a list of `work-search` `PropertyConfiguration`s in JSON-LD looks like:)